-Doing single-pitch in moderate temperatures does not warrant anything heavy duty, whereas doing single-pitch in the cold might call for a thicker pair, or even a pair that can accomodate base layer leggings underneath them.
+Doing single-pitch in moderate temperatures does not warrant anything heavy duty, whereas doing single-pitch in the cold might call for a thicker option, or even a pant that can accommodate base layer leggings underneath them.

 If you are multi-pitch climbing, you may want pants that are extra durable, extra comfortable, and perhaps with zippered pockets if you don’t like carrying a small day-pack.

 The reality is, though, you probably won’t like the feeling of stuff rustling in your pockets while making certain climbing moves.
 And trust me, it is not a good idea to put your phone in your pants pocket to take pictures on route.
 Every person thinks they won’t drop it, until they do…and there have been many phones dropped off of routes!

 While trad climbing, you may not want pants that will snag on pieces of gear and catch on the rock – and especially not in wide cracks and offwidths.

 You also want to be extra wary of the waistband type and the material the pants are made of.

 Although button-and-zipper pants are super secure, this is often to the detriment of comfort.
 The waistband can dig into your stomach, which can get very irritating over time and can even result in or intensify cramping.
 A tight harness on top of these sorts of pants can compound this issue.